jstedfast/MailKit/README.md

 ## Documentation

 API documentation can be found at [https://www.mimekit.net/docs](https://www.mimekit.net/docs).
+More elaborate, complete, examples can also be found in this repository at [`Documentation/Examples`](Documentation/Examples).

 A copy of the XML-formatted API reference documentation is also included in the NuGet package.